liampc/100-days-of-code/log.md

  Progress: library project use of event delegation on remove card function

  Thoughts : Not feeling well today, It difficult to focus when you are physically unwell.
 I tried to fix the main issue of my library project but I only end up fixing the remove card function using a cleaner code thru event delegation.

+## Day 29 : 19 June 2020

+Progress: Just watched a tutorial from FCC

+Thoughts: got sick having difficulties focusing on working on any project

+## Day 30: 21 June 2020

+Progress: just made a simple counter in codepen

+Thoughts: skipped for the first time yesterday, I got terribly sick that I just slept for almost the whole day.
+Today is Sunday, I want to do somthing simple so I just made a simple increase decrease counter in codepen just to use simple js solution.
+I thought it was too simple for me but while making it I actually made little mistakes and insisted on copying what I remember from thhe FCC tutorial instead of trusting my knowlege even though it was right